Jesus is God’s Word

 - 1:11 He came to this world that belonged to him.
 But most of the people—his people—wouldn’t have anything to do with him.

-- 1:12 Some welcomed him into their life and believed in him.
+- 1:12 Some welcomed him into their lives and believed in him.
 He gave those people the right to become God’s children.

 - 1:13 People aren’t born into God’s family the way they’re born into human families.
 This kind of birth has nothing to do with physical desires or with anyone’s decision to have a child.
 It has everything to do with God.